 - active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements; and

 - creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Assessment plays an important part in helping parents, carers and practitioners (teachers and teaching assistants) to recognise children’s progress, understand their needs, and to plan activities and support.

 Assessment begins on entry into the Foundation Stage and involves practitioners observing children whilst they are working and playing.
 At the end of the Foundation Stage the Foundation Stage Profile is completed for each child and outcomes are reported to parents and carers.
 The profile provides a picture of a child’s knowledge, understanding and abilities and their progress against expected levels.

-At Towers Infant School we assess the learning of all children in the Foundation Stage (Nursery and Reception) on an app called 2Build a Profile.
+At Towers Infant School we assess the learning of all children in the Foundation Stage (Nursery and Reception) on an app called Evidence Me.

 This app provides a simple, effective and powerful way to log children’s achievements against the Early Years Profile and the areas of learning discussed above.
 It enables staff to capture planned and spontaneous moments, which are recorded and used to monitor each child’s progress against individual age-related targets.